lpekarek/FRIED_POTATO/README.md

 ![Tab5_new](https://user-images.githubusercontent.com/77443646/173436395-dca85422-a263-4aed-b87b-f18f7eec3aaf.PNG)

 This tab allows user to perform manual analysis of the FD curves.
-TOMATO uses the same input parameters as POTATO.
+FRIED TOMATO uses the same input parameters as FRIED POTATO.
 1) Choose the folder containing the curves to analyse with the "Choose folder" button.
 Attention the file format and preprocessing values are set in the "Analysis folder" tab.

 2) Manually mark the start and end of each (un)folding step: